legionboard/api/doc/courses/delete.md

 # Delete course

-Delete a specific course identified by the id.
+Delete a specific course identified by an ID.

 ```
 DELETE /courses/:id